glencbz/notes/02-js-jquery/js-functions/readme.md

 }
 ```

-The difference between these two is that the first one is defined at run-time, meaning that if we try to call the function before it's declared, an error will be thrown:
+The main difference between these two is that the first one is defined at run-time, meaning that if we try to call the function before it's declared, an error will be thrown:
 ```js
 multiply(2, 2); // ERROR